ADVANTICS/documentation/charge-controllers/ADM-CS-MEVC/introduction.md

 ## Characteristics

-The ADM-CS-EVCC is an EV charge controller for onboard vehicle charging.
+The ADM-CS-MEVC is an EV charge controller for onboard vehicle charging.
 The main features include:
 - Linux system, running on iMX7 ARM platform
 - MCS charging IEC 61851-23-3 and ISO 15118-20
 - Bidirectional Power Transfer (BPT) Capable